lyeonw18/Capstone-II/README.md

   - Balanced sampling
   - Stage-specific gamma redesign

+The most notable improvement was observed in recall and mAP50, indicating enhanced robustness under severe illumination conditions.

 ## 8. Generalization Test
 A separate set of 152 indoor/outdoor low-light images was collected.